virtualanup/phphitcounter/README.md

-phphitcounter
+PHP Hit Counterr
 =============

-Simple file based Hit counter in PHP
+This is a simple file based hit counter made in PHP.